 The East Entrance Road in Yellowstone accesses peaks such as Avalanche, Hoyt, and Silvertip, plus some Absaroka summits that belong to the southwestern part of the range.

 This page will not attempt to list all of the peaks in the range.
-It is instead intended to be useful by listing those peaks for which information can be found on SummitPost and/or in Thomas Turiano's Select Peaks of Greater Yellowstone.
+It is instead intended to be useful by listing those named or unofficially named peaks for which information can be found on SummitPost and/or in Thomas Turiano's Select Peaks of Greater Yellowstone.
 Turiano's book, which contains voluminous historical information in addition to route information, is the only guidebook I know that has extensive information on Absaroka mountaineering and is still in print.

 Peaks found on SP are in italics and are attached as children to this page.